Cryo-CMOS Data Converters for Quantum Computing

 Challenges: The cooling power at this 4.2 K stage is limited, which leads to a very stringent power budget for these control circuits.
 Furthermore, designers must deal with an increased threshold voltage, more flicker noise, and a larger variability.
 Finally, the absence of reliable cryogenic device models makes it hard to predict how the designed circuit will behave once it is cooled down to 4.2 K. Simply copying-paste room temperature design techniques to cryogenic temperatures will never yield the desired performance.

 Our research: Besides these challenges, there are also some advantages.
-The higher carrier mobility leads to faster transistors, and the lower temperature leads to lower thermal noise.
+The higher carrier mobility leads to faster transistors, and the reduced temperature leads to a lower thermal noise.
 This work proposes the research by design methodology to iteratively explore which topologies and design techniques maximally benefit from the cryogenic environment.
 We focus on implementing high-speed data converters in standard CMOS at cryogenic temperatures (cryo-CMOS).
-The first prototype chip containing high-speed comparators was designed in 2022 and is currently under evaluation.
-A second prototype chip containing an ADC was designed in the summer of 2023.
+The first prototype chip containing high-speed comparators was designed in 2022.
+The design and measurement knowlegde that was obtained in this first cycle is incorporated in the design of the second prototype.
+This chip contained a CI-SAR ADC and was designed in the summer of 2023.
+It will be presented at the 2025 IEEE International Solid-State Circuits Conference (ISSCC) in San Francicso.

 Get in touch